aya49/202105_sfu_cmpt_127/README.md

 ## Late policy

 Assignments will all be due on Monday 11:59pm.
-If the assignment is submitted within 24 hours after the due date, students can get a maximum of 90%, if the assignment is submitted within 48 hours after the due date, students can get a maximum of 80%, etc. i.e. you will get a maximum of \[100% - (days late)x10%\] on the assignment!
+If the assignment is submitted within 24 hours after the due date, students can get a maximum of 90%, if the assignment is submitted within 48 hours after the due date, students can get a maximum of 80%, etc. i.e. you will get a maximum of \[100% - (days late)x10%\] for a minimum of 0% on the assignment!

 If you submit your assignment late though, we may not be able to mark it in a timely manner :(.